mozgy/esp32-cam/README.md

     - set `CAM_SERIAL` if you have several camera boards
     - set `FLASH_ENABLED true` if you want to use flash LED
     - set `#undef HAVE_SDCARD` if you don't want to use microSD
-    - set `TIME_LAPSE_MODE true` for camera board to start saving interval photos to microSD
+    - set `TIME_LAPSE_MODE true` for camera board to start saving photos in intervals to microSD
 - Prusa Connect Setup<br>
     - login to <a href=https://connect.prusa3d.com>Prusa Connect</a>
     - choose registered printer